martinothamar/Fast.PRNGs.NET/README.md

 ### Design

+* Zero allocations (vectorized PRNGs may allocate during constructions since they may be buffered, see Shishua)
 * Implemented as `struct`s - cache locality
 * Inline as much as possible - no virtual calls/indirection (and if something isn't inlined, the above also helps)
 * No abstraction - interfaces etc, makes it easier to not invalidate the above